-1.4 design development to provide an enhanced Public Realm treatment that contributes to the unique environment under the Granville Street Bridge and ramps.
+1.3 design development to provide an enhanced Public Realm treatment that contributes to the unique environment under the Granville Street Bridge and ramps;

 Note to Applicant: Intent is to reiterate Rezoning Condition 2.
 High quality material treatment that balances the needs of pedestrians and vehicle movements while offering flexibility for potential programming of the space under the bridge and bridge ramps should be provided.
 Material treatments should consider variations of concrete finishes, with limited accent pavers and a design approach that minimizes the use of bollards.
-Other public realm features, such as landscaping, seating opportunities, patio spaces and kiosks, need to be considered.
+Other Public Realm features, such as landscaping, seating opportunities, patio spaces and kiosks, need to be considered.
 Features that are on City streets require a separate application to Engineering.

-1.5 design development to the loading area to improve the Public Realm interface and to reduce pedestrian conflicts;
+1.4 design development to the loading area to improve the Public Realm interface and to reduce pedestrian conflicts;

 Note to Applicant: Intent is to clarify and qualify Rezoning Condition 10.
-With reference to Condition 1.3, if the loading space is retained at this prominent location of the Public Realm, care should be taken to reduce the impact of the large blank overhead loading.
-An enhanced ceiling finish should be applied to the loading area and opportunities to enhance the visual expression or animation of the overhead gate are encouraged.
+Care should be taken to reduce the impact of the large blank overhead loading gate.
+Design development opportunities to enhance the visual expression of the overhead gate are encouraged.